-PHP, like other programming languages, has its own set of programming keywords and built-in functions that are very useful for web and system development.
-In this tutorial, you will understand the definition and application of constants in PHP programming.
+Like other programming languages, PHP has its own set of programming keywords and built-in functions that are very useful for web and system development.

 What are constants in PHP?